 Before candidacy for graduation can be confirmed, each student progression to degree completion will be evaluated to determine if student has met all academic requirements for course work and other aspects of the student’s course of study and Graduate School requirements.
 When these requirements are met, the student is cleared for graduation.

 Time to Degree Completion

-Alcorn’s time to degree completion policy allows 6 years to complete the agricultural extension education program.
+Alcorn’s time to degree completion policy allows 6 years to complete the animal science program.
 Degree completion depends on the pace a student completes the curriculum.
 If the time exceeds six years, the student must petition the Graduate School to consider an appeal for more time to degree completion.